RiotMachine/ArtistsForArtists/README.md

 They are also able to turn on/off password protection or change the needed credential.
 If an artist page is password protected guests need to recredential themselves each time they access the site in a new browser session.

-Viewers are able to save darkmode preferences and change their password.
+Viewers are able to save darkmode preferences and change their account password.

 Individuals without accounts are and will be able to read artist pages.